mmiglioranza22/conexa-challenge/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the front end app.
 Server will run in [http://localhost:8080](http://localhost:8080), you can make requests with Postman.

+## Tests

+Tests remain very basic, I could not work around handling asynchronisity in Jest / RTL.
+I will be working on this eventually.

 ## Deployment